-This recipe is based on the dough from the popular movie, Fathead.
+If you have been craving a sandwich or a dinner roll on the corner of your plate these babies are here to fill the void.
+This recipe is based on the fathead dough from the popular movie, Fathead.
 The premise is like that of Supersize Me, except he loses weight instead of gaining it after eating a month’s worth of fast food.
 He was able to defy conventional wisdom by, if you have seen it guess now…reducing his carbohydrate intake.

-The movie takes everything you’ve ever been told about how to lose weight (before you discovered keto), and turns it on it's head.
-Although I do recommend NOT eating fast food as I’m a fan of a whole food based keto diet.
+The movie takes everything you’ve ever been told about how to lose weight (before you discovered keto) and turns it on its head.
+Although I do NOT recommend eating fast food as I’m a fan of a whole-food-based keto diet.

 Frequently Asked Questions about this Keto Dinner Roll Recipe: